Relationships and sexuality education

 Children and young people learn about themselves and develop knowledge and skills about acting in positive and respectful ways with others.

-Effective sexuality education takes a positive view of sexual development as a natural part of growing up.
-It is vital to the overall well-being of children and young people.
+Effective relationships and sexuality education takes a positive view of sexual development as a natural part of growing up.
+It is vital to the overall wellbeing of children and young people.

 At primary school children are likely to learn about: